Chronology

 1977

-Begins series of paintings based on works by Surrealist artists (including Dalí, Max Ernst and Miró) and Surrealist works by Picasso, some featuring a dialogue balloon.
+Begins series of paintings based on works by Surrealist artists (including Dalí, Max Ernst and Miró) and Surrealist works by Picasso, some featuring a cropped speech balloon.

 March 1977

-Commissioned by BMW to create an exterior design for their 320i race car, driven later in the year at Le Mans.
-They send a plastic mold, which he returns in April with a design of a sunrise.
+Commissioned by BMW to create a design for their 320i race car, driven later in the year at Le Mans.

 April 26, 1977